jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 ## HW loop (`WLS`/`LE`)

 `le` instruction behaves like regular branch instruction with 4-5 cycles of "misprediction penalty".
-Meaning that it is executed every round.\
+Meaning that it is similarly "tripple issued".\
 Net gain is however positive due to one less instruction (e.g. `cmp`) in inner loops.

 ## predicated execution